Hotel Management careers

 - Develop revenue and pricing strategies to increase organisation profitability and sustainability

-- Set monthly and annual financial goals which reflect revenue strategy
+- Set monthly and annual financial goals that reflect revenue strategy

 - Communicate revenue cycle issues and strategies throughout the organisation